ceceppa/anima/docs/docs/anima-declaration/anima-declaration.md

 | final_value | Variant | null | (Optional) The final value.
 If null, the current property value is used as final value |
 | duration | float | null | The animation duration (seconds).
 If null, the [default duration](/docs/anima-node/) is used |

-The `property` parameter can be any animatable property, for example:
+The `property` parameter can be any node property that can be accessed, even exported variables.
+For example:

 - size
 - position